-As part of the early intervention strategy, researchers are studying several treatment options in areas that have low but rising budworm populations in mid to late June.
-Aerial applications of the control products being used usually occurs in June in the mornings and evenings.
+As part of the early intervention strategy, researchers are studying several treatment options in areas that have low but rising budworm populations.
+Aerial applications of the control products being used usually occurs in the mornings and evenings in mid to late June.

 In the research areas, tebufenozide (Mimic and Limit) and Btk are the products used to control spruce budworm populations.
 These products are approved for use by Health Canada.
 Studies have shown treatments of these products are effective against spruce budworm and pose minimal environmental risk.
 Neither product is harmful to humans or other mammals, bees, birds, or fish when used according to strict label conditions.